gasduster99/sppComp/try1/try1_2.md

 following three, and does so using the fewest parameters, it is correctly identified as the most parsimonious explanation among these data.

-When considering how the top four model partitionings share identical structure in the seven northernly port complexes, while exhaustively spanning the candidate partitions south of point conception, it is simple to see that BMA assign's approximately 71% marginal probability to the northernly model structure.
+Considering how the top four model configurations share identical structure in the seven northerly port complexes, while exhaustively spanning the candidate partitions south of Point Conception, it is simple to see that BMA assign's approximately 71% marginal probability to the northerly model structure.

 The results shown here only represent a single market category across the time period 1978-1982.
 Similar results for other market categories and time periods